rancher/fleet-docs/docs/bundle-diffs.md

 # Generating Diffs to Ignore Modified GitRepos

-Continuous Delivery in Rancher is powered by fleet.
+Continuous Delivery in Rancher is powered by Fleet.
 When a user adds a GitRepo CR, then Continuous Delivery creates the associated fleet bundles.

 You can access these bundles by navigating to the Cluster Explorer (Dashboard UI), and selecting the `Bundles` section.

-The bundled charts may have some objects that are amended at runtime, for example in ValidatingWebhookConfiguration the `caBundle` is empty and the CA cert is injected by the cluster.
+The bundled charts may have some objects that are amended at runtime, for example:
+* in a ValidatingWebhookConfiguration, the `caBundle` is empty and the CA cert is injected by the cluster.
+* an installed chart may create a job, which is then deleted once completed

 This leads the status of the bundle and associated GitRepo to be reported as "Modified"